 Please keep in mind that single sourcing can be an option if the decision between Eclipse Theia and VS Code is not clear.
 That means you develop your solution in a way that you can integrate it with both platforms.
 Even if you do not deploy both options, this can give you some flexibility to support both platforms eventually.

 We hope this comparison provides some guidelines and a good overview on the differences between VS Code and Eclipse Theia.
 In the end, you will need to develop a strategy for your project which is based on your specific requirements and goals.

 If you need help with single sourcing your solution, if you need consulting on the decision between Eclipse Theia and VS Code or if you want support in creating a Theia-based product or a VS Code extension. please get in contact with us.

-Please also have a look at our consulting and support offerings for Eclipse Theia, for web-based tools including VS Code and tools in general.
+Please also have a look at our consulting and support offerings for Eclipse Theia, for web-based tools, support and consulting for including VS Code and tools in general.
 Finally, if you are interested in more articles on web-based tools and tools in general, please follow us on Twitter!